 Regional Variations

 While the core essence of the Kanwar Yatra remains the same, there are regional variations in how it is celebrated.
-In some regions, devotees start their journey on specific auspicious dates, while in others, the Yatra is a continuous flow of pilgrims throughout Shravan.
+In some regions, devotees begin their journey on specific auspicious dates, while in others, the Yatra is a continuous flow of pilgrims throughout the month of Shravan.
 The routes and rituals may also differ, with some pilgrims taking longer, traditional paths and others opting for shorter, more accessible routes.
 Additionally, local customs and traditions influence how the Yatra is performed, adding a unique flavour to the pilgrimage in different parts of the country.

 Reasons for Celebration